-Third Sunday of Lent, 20 March 2022
+Third Sunday of Lent, 12 March 2023

 Proper Mass of the day (Third Sunday of Lent) or from the Ritual Masses: "The Scrutinies".
+A special intention for Pope Francis may be included in the Universal Prayer on the anniversary of his election as pope (13 March 2013).